hashimwarren/fun-with-css-grid/css-grid-master/course-notes.md

 grid-gap - creates space between columns and rows.
 Like margin

 repeat() - takes two arguments.
 How many times to repeat, and the size.
-Example repeat(5, 100px)
+Example repeat(5, 100px).
+The first argument repeats the pattern in the second - repeat(2, 1fr 2fr) = 1fr 2fr 1fr 2fr

+repeat() function can be used multiple times within template list - 50px repeat(50px 1fr 25px)

 grid-auto-rows - controls implicit rows

+grid-auto-flow - default is row.
+If changed to column it overflows items into inplicit row columns

+using percentages won't account for margin.
+50% 50% will add to 100% of the space place margin

+"fr" unit - fractional or "free space".
+Splits up free space left after all the elements are laid out

+default width of element is the viewport.
+Default height is the content within

+unless I define a height of the grid, "fr" for row won't do anything.
+There's no free space

+auto - match the space with the content

 ##Concepts